abdulghani/blissful-ignorance/notes.md

 and paradoxically, collapse or cascade or floating needs to be anchored as mercy as they will not definitely continue in the cosmic infinite recursion

+that's why monotheism is rather stark it symbolize cosmic infinite recursion as all powerful (primordial infinite recursion) all knowing (ongoing brute force recursion for existence)